Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

 Updating
 ---------------

-Now, you will need to update Robo R2.
+When unboxing your printer, there may be an update available for your R2.

-Select UTILITIES.
+To apply the update, select UTILITIES from the LCD screen.
 Then select UPDATE.

 .. image:: images/update-software-r2.gif
    :alt: Update Screen
    :align: center

-Update to the latest version and wait about a minute to get everything up-to-date.
+Updating to the latest version can potentially take up to 1.5 hours, depending on your internet speed.
 If your Robo R2 is already up to date, the button will be greyed out and say 'up to date'.

 Calibration and setting Z offset
 ---------------

-Next you’ll want to calibrate Robo R2 by selecting UTILITIES on the touch screen.
-Then select WIZARDS from the list.
+Before printing, you should calibrate your R2 by selecting UTILITIES on the touch screen.
+Select WIZARDS from the list.
 From here you’ll select Z OFFSET WIZARD.
-Now, the printer will wait to calibrate its home position.
+The printer will wait to calibrate its home position.

 .. image:: images/z-offset-wizard-r2.gif
    :alt: Bed to zero